-The CSA provided ethics training to its 11 new filers within 6 months of appointment and, for 44 existing filers, "at least once during each consecutive period of two calendar years, commencing on the first odd-numbered year thereafter."
-In addition, the CSA provided sexual harassment prevention training to its 6 new supervisors within 6 months of appointment, and sexual harassment prevention training to its 44 existing supervisors every 2 years.
+The CSA provided ethics training to its 11 new filers within 6 months of appointment and, for 61 existing filers, "at least once during each consecutive period of 2 calendar years."
+The CSA provided supervisory training to its 3 new supervisors within 12 months of appointment.
+The CSA provided CEA training to its one new CEA employee within six months of appointment.
+In addition, the CSA provided sexual harassment prevention training to its three new supervisors within six months of appointment.
+The CSA provided sexual harassment prevention training to its 44 existing supervisors every 2 years.
+The CSA provided sexual harassment prevention training to the 50 non-supervisors selected by the CRU for this review.
 Thus, the CSA complied with mandated training requirements within statutory timelines.